 - Detectives Follow Footprints: This is how Dipper and Mabel locate the axe.

 - The End...
-Or Is It?: Hooray!
-Mabel get rid of all the Wax Figures... except Larry King's head who managed to escape into the vent.
+Or Is It?: Dipper and Mabel get rid of all the Wax Figures... except Larry King's head, who managed to escape into the vent.

 - He Knows Too Much: The wax figures decide to kill the kids because they know about them.

-- Insistent Terminology: Sherlock insists that he and the wax figures are not "magic" but "cursed"!
+- Insistent Terminology: Sherlock insists that he and the wax figures are not "magic" but "cursed", cursed to come to life whenever the moon is waxing.

 - The Killer Was Left-Handed: It turns out the axe Dipper and Mabel found is a left-handed one.
 Manly Dan couldn't have used it because he's right-handed.
 Wax Holmes seems to be ambidextrous.